( 4.0 Average / 9 Ratings )

 Suprisingly solid board with a fairly intuitive bios that is simple to navagate.
 I haven't tried overclocking the CPU yet but if it goes well, its performance can earn it a fith star.
 Would reccomend.

 Only ITX motherboard available with an AM4 socket.
 It is not as bad as people say about Biostar.
-The BIOS could definitely see some improvements compared to some pictures of other BIOS I have seen.
+The BIOS could definitely see some improvements (as it is really bad).
 But overall, I am satisfied with it.
 It let my RAM get to 3200MHz with the XMP1 profile enable without any problem.
+A better MOSFET and an 8-pin connector would have been appreciated as well.
+The Realtek sound is not of last generation but it still sounds great.

 From researching from forums, many people recommend against Biostar board due to lack of features related to overclocking, which I don't care about, and due to the dated look of the BIOS config page.